-2.1 Safeguarding
+3.1 Safeguarding

 Safeguarding relates to the action taken to promote the welfare of children to protect them from harm.
-This policy includes the safeguarding of young adult learners within Outcomes First Group schools, colleges and other settings and applies both offline and online.
+This policy includes the safeguarding of young adults within Outcomes First Group schools, colleges and children's homes and applies both offline and online.

-Safeguarding is defined in Working Together to Safeguard Children 2023 as:
+Safeguarding is defined in Working Together to Safeguard Children as:

-- Protecting children from maltreatment; - Preventing impairment of children's health and development; - Ensuring that children grow up in circumstances consistent with the provision of safe and effective care; and - Taking action to enable all children to have the best outcomes.
+- providing help and support to meet the needs of children as soon as problems emerge - protecting children from maltreatment, whether that is within or outside the home, including online - preventing impairment of children's mental and physical health or development - ensuring that children grow up in circumstances consistent with the provision of safe and effective care - taking action to enable all children to have the best outcomes in line with the outcomes set out in the Children's Social Care National Framework

-2.2 Contextual Safeguarding
+3.2 Contextual Safeguarding